sergiouve/hidro/README.md

 #### What is it?
 Hidro is a dead simple prototying/design tool.
-Use it to quickly create a styleguide, views and components on a fully navigable web.
+Use **HTML and CSS** to quickly create a styleguide, views and components on a fully navigable web.

 #### What is it not?
 Hidro is not supposed to be used to power a *real life* production webapp, it is designed to just prototype/design it.